neophyte-programmer/myportfolio/README.md

 # My Portfolio

 ## Overview
-This is my official online portfolio/website.
+This is a sample portfolio webiste.
 The website includes a dark and night mode too.
+Feel free to give this a fork and include some concepts for yourself

 ## Experience
 I would say that this is the climax of most of the concepts I have studied in HTML, CSS and Javascript as this was a very challenging exercise for me.
 I did learn many new concepts and it was a stressful but fun experience.
 This might also just be the longest code I have written